 8. Map your business plan in detail

 How are you going to reach your goals?
-It’s great to have a ton of exciting milestones, but if you have no real plan on how you’re going to hit those targets, then you’re really just hoping and wishing rather than putting in the hard work that’s needed to create a business.
+It’s great to have a ton of exciting milestones, but if you have no real plan on how you’re going to hit those targets, then you’re really just hoping and wishing rather than putting in the hard work that’s needed to create the business.

 It’s one thing to set your goals, and yet an entirely different activity to map out exactly how you’re going to get to points B, C, D, and beyond.
 If you find yourself questioning how to make it to your milestones, take the initiative to seek outside advice from friends, family, or personal mentors.